foca/ensure/README.md

 # Ensure

-A simple utilty to install things on your mac.
+A simple utilty to install things on your Mac.

 ## Example